skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile/Week3.md

 * Agrees on the permitted points values.
 Some teams cap the size at a certain number, like 21.
 Some teams decide to jump from 21 to 100 as the next larger value.
 This is a team decision.
 * Identifies at least one anchor backlog item and agrees to assign it a points value.
 Some teams will choose two anchor items, one at the top of the range and one at the bottom of the range.
 * Sorts through the remaining backlog items as a team, agrees on an estimate for each item, and captures it in the backlog management system.

+## Releasable Increment versus Minimum Viable Product
+__Product Increment__ is what is produced after a given Sprint and is considered releasable.
+The Scrum Guide states that "An Increment is a concrete stepping stone toward the Product Goal.
+Each Increment is additive to all prior Increments and thoroughly verified, ensuring that all Increments work together.
+In order to provide value, the Increment must be usable."

+### Potentially releasable product increment
+Potentially releasable (or shippable) Product Increment is a handy way for teams to think about the desired result of a Sprint.
+The goal for every Sprint is to result in a completed, tested, ready-to-ship addition to the product or solution.
+This doesn’t mean the product will actually ship to customers—that is why they use the word "potentially."

+### Definition of Done
+The Definition of Done is a formal description of the state of the potentially releasable Product Increment and what it means when it meets the quality measures required for the product.
+It is the team’s agreed-upon requirements for any backlog item that is considered “done.”
+In software projects, teams often decide that “done” means the software has been completed, reviewed, and has passed testing.
+In a non-software project, a Definition of Done may be a document including a legal review with approval or a formalized closeout report.
+The important part of figuring out your team’s Definition of Done is to have an explicit, shared understanding of what being “done” entails.

+But how do you know when a solution is shippable or releasable?
+In a Scrum Team, it is ultimately the decision of the Product Owner to ensure there is value before releasing an item.
+To determine this, they may consider a few things:
+* Is the increment complete?
+* Will it bring value and does it meet quality measures?
+Has it been well-tested?
+* Is it usable by the end user?
+Can we use their direct or indirect feedback to improve future versions of the product?

+### Comparing Releasable Product Increment to Minimum Viable Product
+As you learned in the previous video, a minimum viable product (MVP) is a version of a product with just enough features to satisfy early customers.
+Eric Ries, an entrepreneur and author, coined the term in this guide and defined an MVP as "that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort."
+In other words, gathering insights from an MVP enables quicker feedback from users than developing a full-featured product that may not be 100% tested or secure.
+Some examples of an MVP could be a landing page for your website or a "buy now" button that doesn't do anything other than register that someone has clicked it.

+A minimum viable product is a package of features that may take several sprints to develop, but every sprint’s goal is to produce a product increment.
+To differentiate between a potentially releasable increment and a MVP, let’s take our example of the online pet adoption app and the three features we discussed previously.
+We noted that each of these features on their own wasn’t a useful release of the solution.
+However, the Product Owner may decide that the MVP for this user experience is to implement these three requirements for cats only.
+By reducing the scope of the MVP, the Product Owner is able to release the solution into the marketplace and collect feedback from the users who wish to adopt cats.
+This feedback will be valuable not only for the cat adoption process but for any type of pet adoption in future iterations of the product.